-Dramatic Classic is an elegant beauty with a sharp edge.
-Sometimes people call the restrained image of the Dramatic Classics cold, sometimes too strict, but the classic beauty of the Classics plus additional Yang creates a girl whose appearance is the artist’s dream.
+Dramatic Classic type is an elegant beauty with a sharp edge.
+Sometimes people call the restrained image of the Dramatic Classics cold and sometimes too strict.

 What are these “Nordic princesses” like?

-That’s right before humming this song.
-Refined and so mysterious.
-The difficulty in finding a style for these types also touched the girls.
-Too simple in casual and in traditionally smart clothes, too, somehow too.
+They look too simple in casual and in traditionally smart clothes.
 But with the perfect balance of strict lines and bright details, their appearance shines like a diamond.

 Physical profile of the Dramatic Classic Body Type

-- shoulders can be slightly square and pointed, often narrow
+- Shoulders can be square and pointed, often narrow

-- palms and feet lean towards slightly square (wide)
+- Palms and feet lean toward a slightly square (wide) size

-- in the face of classic proportions, with some sharpness (there should not be a lot of it!)
+- In the face of Classic proportions, with some sharpness (there should not be much of it!)

-- When you gain weight, the Dramatic Classic becomes a pear, gaining weight especially actively – from the waist down (hips and upper legs).
+- When you gain weight, the Dramatic Classic becomes a pear, actively gaining weight – from the waist down (hips and upper legs).

 Dramatic Classic will not:

-- curvy like a real “hourglass” (with a strong difference between the chest-waist-hips over the pelvic bones)
+- Be curvy like an actual hourglass (with a substantial difference between the chest-waist-hips over the pelvic bones)